Citroën Xantia: History

-Facelifted version for 1998
+1998 facelift

-The facelift in the end of 1997 created Mark 1 and Mark 2 Xantia.

-The Mark 1 Xantia was produced between 1993 and 1997 is distinguished by the grille attached to body of car.

-The Mark 2 Xantia was produced between 1998 and 2001 is distinguished by grille attached to bonnet of car.
-It also featured body colored bumpers and a revised dashboard.
+The Xantia was given a facelift at the end of 1997.
+The Mark 1, produced between 1993 and 1997, can be distinguished by the grille integrated with the body of the car.
+On the Mark 2, produced between 1998 and 2001, the grille is attached to the bonnet.
+The facelift model also features body colored bumpers and a revised dashboard.

 Xantia Activa

 The top model in Citroën's Xantia series was the highly engineered Activa.
 The model was introduced at the end of 1994, and between the spring of 1995 and the autumn of 2001 was built in just over 18,000 copies.

 The name refers to the Citroën Activa showcar.
 The distinguishing feature of the Activa was the ability to drive around curves without any chassis roll.

-This technology is more broadly known as active suspension, and the Xantia Activa has exceptional road holding comparable to true sports cars.
+This technology is more broadly known as active suspension.

 This lack of roll is achieved by active chassis intervention.
 In addition to Hydractive II, Activa also had undercarriage stabilization (AFS), in French SC.CAR = Systeme Citroën de Contrôle Actif du Roulis, which was the first standard-fitted, active cross-stabilizer in automobile construction.
 With this system, the lateral inclination could be reduced to a minimum (−0.2 ° to 1 °) by means of mechanical control with hydraulic cylinders acting on the cross-stabilizer bars.
 This technique enabled (according to the manufacturer's specifications) with optimal road grip transverse accelerations of up to 1.2 g and despite this also offered an above-average high suspension comfort and thus a safer road position.
 Compared to the standard models, Activa had seats with reinforced side rails, which on the first series (X1) were also pneumatically adjustable.